 That decision on my 40th birthday has not been a good one financially, but it was the right one.
 I am so much richer for the things I have been allowed to do, and the people I have been able to meet.
 I believe everyone has an inborn talent or proclivity that they were born for, and building hammered dulcimers are mine.

-These days my wife Melanie and I work together building, stringing, packing, and shipping our hammered dulcimers.
-We have also hired a talented apprentice named Christopher Bierstedt, a classical violinist, and violin craftsman.
+These days my talented apprentice Christopher Bierstedt work together building, stringing, packing, and shipping our hammered dulcimers.
+He is a classical violinist and violin craftsman.
 He has quickly become essential to our operation, and at this point don’t know what we would do without him.
+Niki Foss, my daughter, helps run the website and social media, and helps out in the shop.

 Our business has continued to grow, even during the pandemic.
-We have managed to find the silver lining in the supply chain debacle by now ensuring all our products are 100% American-made.
-No more overseas ordering; Melanie now heads the operation and construction of our new handmade dulcimer cases.
+My wife Melanie now heads our new sewing operation, constructing our new handmade dulcimer cases.
 Along with her friend Diane Merritt, we can now offer quality-crafted cases of our own.
 We are truly blessed.

 We know every detail of every instrument that we send out.
 Our joy has turned out to be helping folks with their music, and this extends to the dulcimers we build.
 When we are working on them, we are constantly mindful that they are going to belong to somebody.
 And we hope our hammered dulcimer will be the joy of that person’s life.